Hadokane/CI_PP2_HUG/README.md

 The elements will all be housed with `<div>` containers present in the HTML pages and populated by Javascript functions.
 Making use of DOM navigation and targetting in order to add children dynamically to containers.

 To provide user value:
-- The UI will be kept clean and clutter free throughout the game.
+- The UI will be kept clean and clutter-free throughout the game.
 Only displaying the necessary elements required for interaction at any given time.
 - Immediate interaction and positive feedback will be available to the player at all times.
-- Buttons and cards will be responsively designed to adjust for all screen sizes and provide user interaction on `:hover` and `onClick`.
+- Buttons and cards will be responsively designed to adjust for all screen sizes and provide user interaction on `: hover` and `onClick`.
 - The HUB will provide simple and clear actions to the player, to aid in progression.
 - Typography will be kept simple to aid in the clean UI environment.
-- The players username will display in a different font and colour, portraying the feeling that the Computer-Player is taking an interest in them and reminding them that this is "THEIR UNIQUE ADVENTURE".
+- The player's username will display in a different font and colour, portraying the feeling that the Computer-Player is taking an interest in them and reminding them that this is "THEIR UNIQUE ADVENTURE".
 - Interaction is explained by the "Computer-Player" where necessary and kept simplistic enough for all users to interact.

 ---